Hypomania and Mania

 - Full of energy.

 - Making unrealistic plans.

 - Increased irritability and aggression.

-- High risk behaviour, such as spending large amounts of money.
+- High risk behaviour, such as spending large amounts of money or substance abuse.

 - Speaking very quickly.

 - Difficulty relaxing.

 “The bluey greens of my eyes deepen when I'm swimming through episodes of mania.

 “At first it feels exciting talking fast in overlapping sentences to friends but when the television and radio start shouting at you, next thing friends are dropping you scared of the words you begin to utter.

 “Sexual energy is felt with every blink.
 Strangers become appealing and danger is not far.